marekborowiec/spruceup/paper.md

 # Availability and Implementation

-``spruceup`` is written in Python 3 and supported on Windows, Linux, and OSX operating systems.
+``spruceup`` is written in Python 3 and supported on Linux operating systems.
 It is distributed under GNU GPLv3 license (https://www.gnu.org/licenses/gpl-3.0.en.html).
 The source code, manual, tutorial, and example files are available on GitHub (https://github.com/marekborowiec/spruceup). `spruceup` is available on and can also be installed through the Python Package Index at (https://pypi.org/project/spruceup/).

 # Figure